 Septoplasty is a surgery to straighten a

 A normal septum is straight and in the center of the nose.
 A deviated septum is bent or off-center.
-Septal deviation may occur during development in the womb, during birth, as your nose grows, or after a traumatic injury.
+Septal deviation may occur during fetal development, during birth, as your nose grows, or after a traumatic injury.
 Septoplasty may be done at the same time as other nasal surgery, like

 Septoplasty is considered if a deviated septum obstructs your nasal passages.
 The obstruction can cause impaired nasal breathing,

 nose bleeds, or a runny nose.
 A deviated septum may also need to be corrected with septoplasty if it causes chronic headaches.

 Copyright © Nucleus Medical Media, Inc.